GymMed/Outward-Game-Settings/README.md

     <summary>Sideloader</summary>

 I did add additional character AI classes.
-They work more as an example instead of actually using them in your mods but you are free to do whatever you want.
+They work more as an example instead of actually using them in your mods.
 </details>

 ## How to change settings?